Chirps22/Quantum-Encryption-BB84/README.md

 - Bob measuring the qubits in random bases of his own.
 - Alice and Bob comparing their bases to create a shared secret key.

+## Next
+- Simulate a third-party observer measuring transmitted qubits to demonstrate how BB84 detects interference and information leakage.
+- Develop Python-based visualisations to show qubit states, measurement bases, and key agreement probabilities.